Yahapi/yahapi/pages/format.md

 ## 5.5 error.path

-An error **MAY** contain a `path` property to allow the client identify which request parameter was the cause of the problem.
+An error **MAY** contain a `path` property to let the client identify which request parameter was the cause of the problem.

 Nested objects in `error.path` are separated by a slash (e.g. `/root/nested/property`).

-Array elements in `error.path` are identified by their index between square brackets starting with zero (e.g. `/root/children[0]/name`).
+Array elements in `error.path` are identified by their index between brackets starting with zero (e.g. `/root/children[0]/name`).

-Assume the following request:

 	{
 		"files": [